Karen Robinson: Film and television

 On television, she has had regular roles as Carlos's mother in The Line, Ingrid Evans in King, Hani Suleman in Shoot the Messenger, Mildred Clarke in Frankie Drake Mysteries and Ronnie Lee in Schitt's Creek.
 She appeared in season 1, episode 2 of The Handmaid's Tale as June's nurse.
 She also has a recurring role as Cassandra Shaw in the Hallmark Movie & Mystery Channel's series Morning Show Mysteries based on the books by Al Roker.
 She received a Gemini Award nomination for Best Supporting Actress in a Television Film or Miniseries at the 26th Gemini Awards in 2011 for her performance as Cherlene in The Gospel According to the Blues.
 In 2020, she appeared on Star Trek: Discovery as well as Tiny Pretty Things, and in the drama series Pretty Hard Cases.
 She also has a recurring role in season 3 of A Million Little Things.
 In 2021 she had a recurring role as Margarita Vee in the Titans TV series on HBOmax.

-In 2024 she appears as police inspector Vivienne Holness in Law & Order Toronto: Criminal Intent.
+Since 2024 she appears as police inspector Vivienne Holness in Law & Order Toronto: Criminal Intent.